liferay/liferay-mobile-sdk/README.md

 - [Liferay Android SDK documentation](android/README.md)
 - [Liferay iOS SDK documentation](ios/README.md)

-We'll demonstrate how easy it is to generate SDKs for your custom portlet's services.
+Next, we'll demonstrate how easy it is to generate SDKs for your custom portlet's services.

 ## Generating SDKs for Custom Portlet Services